masterfermin02/vicidial-realtime-dashboard/README.md

 # Dashboard realtime app example for vicidiail
-This is a simple realtime dashboard app example for vicidiail built with lightwave.
+This is a simple realtime dashboard app example for vicidial built with lightwave.

 Lightwave is a simple PHP starter kit created by the PHP dominicana community.
 It is designed to help you get started with PHP development quickly.
 It includes a simple web server, a simple router It is designed to be simple and easy to use.